 The logical LEKPERT in NAMTRAJP controls the perturbations of the exchange and drag coefficients.
-When set to .FALSE. (default), the perturbations are set to 0. to prevent the growth of spurious instabilities in the tangent-linear model.
+When set to .FALSE. (default), the perturbations would be set to 0.
+In the current 4D-Var computation, LEKPERT is set to .TRUE., which means that the regularized exchanged coefficients (as described above) are used.